autonity/docs.autonity.org/content/docs/account-holders/fund-acct/_index.md

 linkTitle: "Fund an account"
 weight: 40
 description: >
-  How to fund an account with testnet Auton (XTN)
+  How to fund an account with testnet Auton (ATN)
 ---

 ## Prerequisites